 Fortress Kalai Mir

-Mir Kalai Fortress lies in the Qabodiyon town, 40 km from Jilikul and 80 km from Qurgonteppa.
-The fortress origins back to Achaemenid times.
-Approaching the fortress you can view it from the main road getting into the town.
-There is no obstacle with access.
-You can get there climbing up the short slope behind the Cafe Takht-i Sangin and on the left from the road entering the town.
+Mir Kalai Fortress is located in the center of the Qabodiyon town, 40 km from Jilikul and 80 km from Bokhtar in Tajikistan and it originates from the Achaemenid times (5th – 3rd century BC).
+While approaching the fortress, you can see it already from the main road passing through the town.
+There are no facilities nor any obstacles to accessing it.
+You can reach the site by climbing up a short slope behind the Cafe Takht-i Sangin and on the east side of the the road.

-The fortress includes several hectares and some of the walls and gatehouses remain.
-Some holes leading down to cells.
-The fortress was the seat of the local beks for centuries.
-Red Army attacked the last bek when he disappeared, presumably in Afghanistan in 1921.
-Russian archaeologists excavated the site in the 1950s, with most of the discoveries shifter to St. Petersburg.
+The fortress area is several hectares and some of the walls and gatehouses remain in recogniceable condition and one can still see some holes leading down to what used to be rooms.
+The fortress was the seat of the local beks (rulers) for centuries until the Russian Army attacked the last bek who disappeared, presumably to Afghanistan, in 1921.
+Russian archaeologists excavated the site in the 1950s, with most of the discoveries sent to St. Petersburg as usual.

 The name of the town comes from Kaboti Shah or Kabot the Builder, a mythological king in Firdousi’s Shahnameh, who has allegedly been living here.
 The town is well laid-out, irrigated fields surrounding it with a range of hills to the east.
 In front of the Cafe Takht-i Sangin stands a house with a small field, next to a garage.
 On the side of the house is a lane, with a blue door after 20 m, leading to the house and field.
 This is a private house believed to be the birthplace of the great medieval poet, theologian and traveler, Nasir Khusraw.
 If you want to see it, you can ask the owner to show you.